Close Menu

 From Fun to Norm – The Rise of AI Beauty Filters

-Modern beauty filters go far beyond bunny ears or retro grain.
+Modern beauty filters, like those found in Facetune, go far beyond bunny ears or retro grain.
 Powered by machine learning, facial recognition, and GANs (generative adversarial networks), today’s filters can reshape jawlines, smooth skin, lift brows, enlarge eyes, and even simulate makeup with alarming realism.

-Unlike traditional photo editing, these changes happen in real time, directly on video feeds, and with near-perfect subtlety—making it hard to tell what’s real and what’s algorithmically enhanced.
+Unlike traditional photo editing, these changes happen in real-time, directly on video feeds, and with near-perfect subtlety—making it hard to tell what’s real and what’s algorithmically enhanced by advanced AI technology.

 According to a 2024 Pew Research study, over 70% of Gen Z users report using facial enhancement filters weekly.
 Apps like TikTok and Snapchat offer default “beauty modes” on camera.
 On platforms like Zoom and Teams, corporate professionals smooth their skin or whiten teeth with a single tap.